NYC trial scrutinizing lavish NRA spending under Wayne LaPierre nears a close

 But LaPierre conceded that he had wrongly expensed private flights for his family and accepted vacations from vendors doing business with the NRA without disclosing them.

-Prosecutors have asked the court to order LaPierre and his-co-defendants — NRA general counsel John Frazer, retired finance chief Wilson Phillips and LaPierre’s former chief of staff Joshua Powell — to reimburse the NRA, including forfeiting any salaries earned while misallocating funds.
+State lawyers have asked the court to order LaPierre and his-co-defendants — which also includes his former chief of staff Josh Powell — to reimburse the NRA, including forfeiting any salaries earned while misallocating funds.

 They also want the men banned from serving in leadership positions at any charitable organizations conducting business in New York.